 Private hire operator licences

-From 4th April you will need to complete a tax check on GOV.UK when you apply or renew your licence.
+You now need to complete a tax check on GOV.UK when you apply or renew your licence.

 You must have a private hire operator licence to dispatch a private hire vehicle to a customer.
 An operator must make sure all vehicles and drivers have the necessary licences.